 Where there is a violation of the criminal statute by a person, the criminal cases are brought up and prosecuted by the procuratorate against the defendant in a criminal court in the interest of protecting the public welfare.

 The following defenses are available for drug manufacturers:

 - The medicinal products involved have not been put in the market by the manufacturer.

-- The defect causing the damage does not exist at the time when the relevant product is put in circulation.
+- The defect causing the damage did not exist at the time when the relevant product is put in circulation.

-- The science and technology is at a level incapable of detecting the defect at the time the product is put in circulation.
+- The science and technology is at a level incapable of detecting the defect at the time the product was put in circulation.